TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/i2c_target_rw_multibyte_fifo_interrupts/README.md

 ## Example Usage

 Connect SDA and SCL between I2C Controller and Target.
+Note that I2C requires pull-up resistors.
+Internal pull-ups can be enabled in SysConfig (see datasheet for resistance specification), but external pull-ups might be required based on I2C speed and capacitance.
+External pull-ups can be connected or enabled using the LaunchPad.
 Compile, load and run the example.
 LED1 will toggle on every successful RX or TX.
 LED1 will remain off if there is a problem during initialization.